Skip to content

 Step 2: Choose your target board

-Supported board names are defined in the project's board configuration.
-Common board identifiers you may see include:
+Supported board names are defined in the project.
+Common identifiers:

 • pcileech_100t484_x1 — Artix-7 100T, 484 BGA, PCIe x1